 For this reason, we designed a New York itinerary to help those who have never been to the city and want to hit up the most iconic sights while catching the best views in the city.

-Of course, 2 days in New York would never be enough to cover all the city has to offer, but this itinerary will ensure you see the best of this beautiful city on your very first trip to NYC!
+Much like San Francisco, 2 days in New York would never be enough to cover all the city has to offer, but this itinerary will ensure you see the best of this beautiful city on your very first trip to NYC!

 Best way to see New York in 2 days